Aja Brown

-Aja Lena Brown (née Clinkscale; born April 17, 1982) is an American politician who is the former mayor of Compton, California.
-She won the election, defeating both incumbent mayor Eric J. Perrodin and former mayor Omar Bradley.
+Aja Lena Brown (née Clinkscale; born April 17, 1982) is an American politician who was the mayor of Compton, California from 2013 to 2021.
+She won the election by defeating both incumbent mayor Eric J. Perrodin and former mayor Omar Bradley.

 Early life

 Brown was born Aja Lena Clinkscale in Altadena, California, to a single mother, Brenda Jackson, who worked at the Jet Propulsion Laboratory at Caltech.
 Her parents divorced when she was young.
 She has a fraternal twin brother, Jonathan Clinkscale, who played football at the University of Wisconsin–Madison.
 Brown's mother grew up in East Compton.

-In 2000, Brown graduated from John Muir High School in Pasadena, where she was senior class president and played varsity volleyball.
+In 2000, Brown graduated from John Muir High School in Pasadena, CA.

 In 2004, Brown graduated from University of Southern California, where she received a full academic scholarship, with a bachelor's degree in policy, planning & development that included public policy, urban planning and development.
 In 2005, she earned a Master of Urban Planning, which included urban planning with a concentration in economic development.
 The subject of her master's thesis was an analysis of the 2004 failed development of a Walmart supercenter in Inglewood.

 Career

 In 2004, while attending USC, Brown began working for the City of Gardena, California as an Economic Development Analyst.
-Brown graduated in 2004 with a bachelor's degree in public policy, urban planning and development.
-A year later in 2005, she earned a master's degree in urban planning with a concentration in economic development.

 In 2006, Brown began working for the City of Inglewood, California as an Urban Planner.
 In 2007, she served a term as a Planning Commissioner for the City of Pasadena, then resigned in 2009 to join Compton's Redevelopment Agency as a Redevelopment Project Manager, focusing her efforts on revitalizing the emergent City of Compton.
 She was responsible for creating community benefits legislation, initiating community-led downtown revitalization action committees, overseeing the Agency's urban planning and economic development initiatives.
 Brown also created and implemented Compton's Apprentice Program designed to create jobs for local residents on city-funded or assisted capital improvement projects.

 In 2011, Brown co-founded the Urban Vision Community Development Corporation, a non-profit organization in Compton dedicated to community economic and youth development.
 Brown has also developed several re-branding programs that have achieved success in various cities, and she was awarded the "Best 2012 Communicator Design Award" for her "Yes!" campaign for the City of Compton.
 She has been instrumental in marketing Compton's buyer's program for first-time home buyers, as well as programs to attract expertise in land use and transportation.